 The Teaching Online Workshop (TOW) is an intensive online workshop designed to prepare faculty members to teach an “online” course.
 By definition, an online course is a course in which online (or other distance) instruction is combined with face to face instruction, where a substantial portion of the face to face instruction is replaced by online instruction.
 Completing TOW is a requirement for DU faculty members planning to teach online.
-For the last several years, OTL has offered funding opportunities during the Fall term for full-time instructors interested in teaching online.

 What is the Teaching Online Workshop (TOW)?

 The Teaching Online Workshop (formerly Distance Learning Workshop) is offered 2-3 times per year.
 The workshop is delivered entirely online and instructors experience online learning first-hand from the student perspective.
 Participants develop their online course as part of the workshop activities and will:

 - Learn best practices for designing an online course using the Quality Matters course design standards.

 - Learn best practices for teaching an online course.

 - Collaborate and network with colleagues through weekly online discussions and peer reviews.